bookofproofs/bookofproofs.github.io/_sources/history/19th-century/yule.md

 * In 1895 Yule was elected to the Royal Statistical Society and over the next few years, inspired by Pearson, he produced a series of important articles on the statistics of regression and correlation.
 * Yule's work entitled On the Theory of Correlation was first published in 1897.
 * Let us illustrate the types of statistical problems that Yule worked on by quoting from his own introduction to one of his papers, namely On the association of attributes in statistics: with illustrations from the material of the Childhood Society etc.
-* The reason for Yule needing a better salary was that he had married May Winifred Cummings, the daughter of the Principal of the Guildhall School of Music in 1899.
 * This change of job did not lessen Yule's research output in statistics, nor did it end his association with University College, London, for over the next few years he gave the annual Newmarch Lectures in Statistics.
 * These lectures became the basis for Yule's famous text Introduction to the Theory of Statistics which he first published in 1911.
 * It was a book clearly reflecting Pearson's approach to statistics, but containing many of the notable contributions made by Yule.